Oracle → Azure SQL: Conceptual Modernization Mapping

 |---|---|---|

-Your Oracle SOA + OAM + BI background maps perfectly to the Azure integration story: Logic Apps (orchestration), Entra ID (identity), Power BI (analytics).
-When talking to customers with Oracle stacks, you can speak both languages — this is your superpower as a DCSA.
+Oracle SOA + OAM + BI maps cleanly to the Azure integration story: Logic Apps + API Management (orchestration and APIs), Entra ID (identity), and Power BI (analytics).

 Pricing & Licensing